MehdiChelh/virtual_dataframe/docs/index.md

 ## Motivation

-With Panda-like dataframe or numby-like, do you want to create a code, and choose at the end, the framework to use?
+With Panda-like dataframe or numby-like array, do you want to create a code, and choose at the end, the framework to use?
 Do you want to be able to choose the best framework after simply performing performance measurements?
 This framework unifies multiple Panda-compatible or Numpy-comptaible components, to allow the writing of a single code, compatible with all.

+This project will *weave* your code with the selected framework, at runtime.

 ## Synopsis